 If you are really interested in Power Mountain Engineering, please click on the Student Interest Form.
 Your information will remain in strict confidence.
 Completing the form is the first step toward project participation but without obligation.

-Your family and friends will be invited to our Kickoff meeting in the Community Room at Poudre Valley REA, where PME representatives will describe the program, fundraising activities, participation costs, schedule and projects available for the upcoming school year.
-The meeting takes place the third week in September.
-A specific day and time will be published in the Newsletter.
+Your family and friends are invited to our Kickoff meeting in the Community Room at Poudre Valley REA, where PME representatives will describe the program, fundraising activities, participation costs, schedule, and projects available for the 2017 school year.
+The meeting takes place on Wednesday, September 20, at 7:30 pm.
 REA’s address and map are in the Contact section of this website.